Mark Zuckerberg Is Back Before Congress For A Second Day Of Testimony

 Zuckerberg has repeatedly apologized for the Cambridge Analytica scandal, while blaming the information-sharing on a researcher who, according to Facebook, violated the platform's terms of service.

-On Wednesday, he told members of the House that his own data was included in the privacy breach.
+He told members of the House that his own data was included in the privacy breach.

 A few of the other topics discussed so far in the hearing: